c0d3-br34k3r/Gmeet-Controller/README.md

 ## Too Long to read? 😏
 Gesture control in google meet along with a handy anti-snooping, pro privacy, browser extension to save you from everyone peeping into your screen during important meetings.🤯

-People are working from home🏠, correct?
+People are working from home🏠 Correct?

 **But what about the privacy of those who are working from public places**👨‍💻